OlgaCarvalho/beautiful-jekyll/_posts/2022-08-12-how-ransomware-works.md

 This is the reality security professionals live in - there is no finish line in cyber security - it is an endless game of survival ⚔️.

 However there is always ways to improve, adapt and stay alert 🕵️‍♀️.

-Next post I'll talk about:
-* How to respond to a ransomware
-* How to prevent a ransomware